 If a family member or a friend is having trouble with their memory do not immediately assume it is dementia.
 A person needs at least two forms of mental impairment interfering with everyday life to be diagnosed with dementia.
 Other forms of mental impairments include difficulties with language, communication, focus, and reasoning.
 Early signs and symptoms of dementia can warn family member or friends to seek out treatment for people with dementia to improve their quality of life.

-Someone with dementia might become confused often and easily.
-As they can no longer remember faces, find the right words, have sound judgement, they may feel confused.
+Confusion – Someone with dementia might become confused often and easily.
+As they can no longer remember faces, find the right words, have sound judgment, they may feel confused.
 An example of this type of confusion is someone misplacing something like”losing” their car keys, forgetting what day of the week it is, or having difficulty remember someone they have met.